JorPan/flashcards/README.md

 # Installation & Setup

 Clone this repo & copy the clone link.
-In your terminal, type "git clone [paste the link]  [name your project file]" CD into the project file.
+In your terminal, type "git clone [paste the link]  [name your project file]" CD into the project file.
 $ npm install
 $ npm start